HOW HEAT PUMPS WORK

 Air source heat pump

 - An Air Source Heat Pump (ASHP) functions by taking the heat from the outside air and moving it indoors rather than using a fuel to warm up the air indoors.
 Even at low temperatures there is enough ambient heat in the outside air to allow the heat pump to efficiently perform this transfer.

-- There are ASHPs that function at extremely low temperatures but for the most part they operate most effectively down to -7°C. In regions where the temperature is below -7°C. In extended periods the secondary heating system will be providing the majority of the heating, thus reducing or eliminating the efficiencies gained by installing an ASHP.
+- There are ASHPs that function at extremely low temperatures but for the most part they operate most effectively down to 0°C. In extended periods the secondary heating system will be providing the majority of the heating, thus reducing or eliminating the efficiencies gained by installing an ASHP.